-Whilst the focus of the assessment is on the Proposed Scheme boundary and its immediate environs, it is acknowledged that it is possible that the area covered by the Proposed Scheme

-Annex 10.5.2 - Semi-Quantitative Hazard and Risk Analysis Methods Page 5 could be affected by a peat landslide event generated some distance from it.
+Whilst the focus of the assessment is on the Proposed Scheme boundary and its immediate environs, it is acknowledged that it is possible that the area covered by the Proposed Scheme could be affected by a peat landslide event generated some distance from it.
 Therefore, a simple assessment of the peat landslide hazard on a catchment-scale has been undertaken and included as a contributory factor for the Proposed Scheme.

-The approach has been to make a simple assessment of the peat landslide potential in each of the catchments already defined by hydrological studies in Appendix 11.4 (Volume 2).
+The approach taken has been to make a simple assessment of the peat landslide potential in each of the catchments already defined by hydrological studies (Appendix 11.4 (Volume 2)).
 These catchments extend from the top of the slope to the river and encompasses the whole of the Proposed Scheme area.
 If a peat landslide event occurred within a catchment, debris runout will follow existing watercourses.
-Therefore, the impacted area of the Proposed Scheme is most likely to be in the area of existing watercourses.
+Therefore, the impacted area of the Proposed Scheme is most likely to be around existing watercourses.